 Does it seem hypocritical to you that people—be they bragging or exuding gratitude—talk of how they were spared from the ravages of addiction through a spiritual awakening while puffing on cigarettes that will likely cause premature death from a preventable habit?
 Let me back off a bit if I sound rigid or self-righteous.
 I want to be clear that there is a difference between a bad habit and chronic, unmanageable addiction.
 Some of us smoke and some of us eat more chips and ice cream than we’d like; but smoking and overeating doesn’t have us lying to our kids, parents and employers or going to jail for driving over the limit, committing sex crimes or selling narcotics.

+While some of us smoke and overeat and call it “living a little,” some of us wish we could control ourselves but can’t.
+We aren’t blind to the consequences of unhealthy choices.
+Yes, we already endured the temptations and risks that face any addict/alcoholic who transitions from addiction to recovery; we made it through to the other side.
+It seems like a cruel joke that knowing what we know, achieving what we’ve achieved, we still can’t apply our knowledge and experience to stopping these other habits.
 Just saying no to smoking is a simple act of willpower for some and a bafflingly ineffective to others.
 If we were the same, Charles Duhigg’s The Power of Habit or the best seller of the last generation, Stephen Covey’s The 7 Habits of Highly Effective People, or the Twelve Steps themselves, would convert everyone.
 The compromised life of bad habits would be swiftly traded for the fulfilling life of good habits—if it was just about desire and commitment.
 But books and Step don’t work for everyone and everything.
 OCD (and ADHD) can explain some of this.
 Paul Nelson talks of how a methadone-free Johnny Winter was a more obsessive/compulsive Johnny Winter.
 Freedom from addiction didn’t solve his problems, it exposed them.
 Johnny Winter had to go to therapy for OCD and so did the whole family and band.
 In the end, Nelson was frustrated that while Johnny Winter’s story had a happy ending in one sense, his life, career and the joy he brought to others was cut short because Paul could never help Winter quit smoking.

 From DualDiagnosis.org above, we read a definition of obsessive-compulsive disorder and how it frequently makes fast friends with addiction.
 Some of who have had success in 12-Step recovery think we should be able to do it ourselves when it comes to emotional or mental health.
 We are reluctant to admit to ourselves that we are suffering if we see the 12-Steps as a cure-all.
 We may be reluctant to share this new setback with others.
 Shame doesn’t make it easier.
 We live in a society that loves to judge, celebrating our successes and also condemning us for falling short or not conforming to the norm.